 As Sounds of the Citizens illustrates, the world of entertainment in Jamaica is serious business and uniquely positioned as a powerful force within the community.

-Biography of Author(s)Anne M. Galvin is Assistant Professor of Anthropology at St. John's University.
+Biography of Author(s)Anne M. Galvin is associate professor of anthropology at St. John's University in New York City.